Lehtiz/rextest2/pytest/README.txt

     - Add a new function def newTest(), use the other functions for example def avatarTest() as a reference
     - Add new elif condition for your test in whichTestWasRun function: elif option == TESTX: newTest()

-- Add variable "testName" to your newtest.py, import autoreport and add a call to function autoreport.autoreport(testName) It needs to be called after test functions are completed
+- Add variable "testName" to your newtest.py and import autoreport
+- Add a call to function autoreport.autoreport(testName).
+It needs to be called after test functions are completed

 - Finally, you need to modify launcher.py
     - If your test doesn't require sudo password, add testlist.append("newtest.py -parameters") to the setup function
     - If your test requires sudo password, add testlist.append("newtest.py -parameters") under the "if passwordSet:" condition

-- If you encounter problems, check exampleTest.py for some additional information and see how the other test scripts are done
+- If you encounter problems, check exampleTest.py for some additional information